GoogleCloudPlatform/cloud-spanner-r2dbc/README.md

 The rest of this documentation will show examples of directly using the driver.
 In a real application, you should use one of R2DBC's user-friendly [client APIs](https://r2dbc.io/clients/) instead.

-The entrypoint to using the R2DBC driver is to first configure the R2DBC connection factory.
+To start using Cloud Spanner R2DBC driver, configure the R2DBC connection factory either programmatically, as shown below, or with a URL.

 ```
 import static com.google.cloud.spanner.r2dbc.SpannerConnectionFactoryProvider.PROJECT;